-- Put a basket in your pantry and fill it with snacks and/or fast-meals for guests.
+- Put a basket in your pantry and fill it with snacks and/or fast-meals for unexpected guests.

 - Decide to make tidying as you go part of your daily routine.
 If it seems overwhelming, choose one specific area or room to start with.
-Tidy it whenever you walk through that area until it becomes a habit and then gradually add another area or room.
+Tidy it whenever you walk through that area until it becomes a habit.
+Then gradually add another area or room.

 Join the discussion